Joeccp/SBA/docs/login.md

 hashed usernames and passwords are stored locally in `accounts.toml`, instead of using any kind of web-server or database.

-You *cannot* add or remove any user, even you are the administrator, you also cannot change the username or password of any user.
+You *cannot* add or remove any user, even you are an administrator, you also *cannot* change the username or password of any user.

-**First time logging in will require you to login as admin.**
+**First time logging in will require you to login as an administrator.**

 ---